Gardening Shop

 Get Rid of Pests Without Harsh Chemicals With Neem Oil

 Pure neem oil helps you banish pests without poisons and insecticides.
 Various sizes are available from a small sampler size (8 oz) to a gallon.
-Simply mix the cold pressed neem oil with water and a little soap (buy pure castille soap here), spray onto all leaf surfaces, top and bottom, to rid your plants of pests, and add nutrition at the same time!
+Simply mix the cold pressed neem oil with water and a little soap or washing up liquid, spray onto all leaf surfaces, top and bottom, to rid your plants of pests, and add nutrition at the same time!

-You can buy a garden spray bottle here if you need one.
-Soapy water (using the pure soap above) is also good for ridding pests, but neem oil makes the process even better!
+Soapy water alone is also good for ridding pests, but neem oil makes the process even better!

 In-Ground Mini Composter/Worm Bin